Woodland Hills Bike Accident Attorney

 If you were injured in an accident involving a motor vehicle, there is a good chance that you are entitled to financial compensation.
 Bicycle riders’ losses are often substantial, and in most cases securing just compensation is the only way for riders to make a full recovery.
 Having represented numerous cyclists injured in accidents throughout Southern California, we know.
 We know what it means to lose the ability to ride, and we know how riders’ lives can change for the better when they win the compensation they deserve.

-Barry P. Goldberg, A Professional Law Corporation is a law firm that is dedicated exclusively to representing accident victims in the San Fernando Valley & Woodland Hills.
-Attorney Barry Goldberg routinely represents injured cyclists, and he has a proven track record of quickly securing just compensation even in the most complex and difficult cases.
+At Barry P. Goldberg, A Professional Law Corporation, our Woodland Hills bike accident attorney is dedicated exclusively to representing accident victims in the San Fernando Valley & Woodland Hills.
+Woodland Hills bike accident attorney, Barry Goldberg, routinely represents injured cyclists, and he has a proven track record of quickly securing just compensation even in the most complex and difficult cases.
 Mr. Goldberg has studied the unique dynamics involved in accidents involving both road bikes and mountain bikes, and he relies on more than 30 years’ legal experience to pursue aggressive case strategies designed to maximize his clients’ financial recoveries.

-Here is what clients say about working with Mr. Goldberg and the professional staff at Barry P. Goldberg, A Professional Law Corporation:
+Here is what clients say about working with the Woodland Hills bike accident attorney, Mr. Goldberg, and the professional staff at Barry P. Goldberg, A Professional Law Corporation:

 “Really appreciate the legal guidance I received from Mr. Goldberg.
 I did not feel my insurance company had my best interest[s] in mind and I reached out for legal coun[sel].
 It was clear Mr. Goldberg was an expert not only in personal injury cases but the use of Facebook posts and Tweets as evidence.
 I will definitely work with Mr. Goldberg again in the future and will recommend him to my family and friends.”